For adults with newly diagnosed advanced non-small cell lung cancer

 - over-the-counter medicines

 - herbal supplements

-For more information, please see U.S. Full Prescribing Information and Medication Guide for OPDIVO.
-Please see U.S. Full Prescribing Information and Medication Guide for YERVOY.
-Talk to your healthcare team for more information about these medications.
+For more information, please see U.S. Full Prescribing Information and Medication Guide for OPDIVO and U.S. Full Prescribing Information and Medication Guide for YERVOY, or talk to your healthcare team.